stickeritis/sticker/README.md

 1.0.0](LICENSE.md).
 The Tensorflow protocol buffer definitions in `tf-proto` are licensed under the Apache License version 2.0.
 The [list of contributors](CONTRIBUTORS) is also available.

+## Credits

+* sticker is developed by Daniël de Kok & Tobias Pütz.
+* The Python precursor to sticker was developer by Erik Schill.
+* Sebastian Pütz and Patricia Fischer reviewed a lot of code across the sticker projects.